 • Contact local shelters to file a “Found Cat Report.”

-• Contact the shelter in the county where the cat was found, as well as neighboring counties if they are close by.
+• Contact the shelter in the county where the cat was found as well as neighboring counties if they are close by.

-After Determining the Cat is a Stray (i.e., Lost or Abandoned)
+After Determining the Cat is a Stray (i.e., lost or abandoned)

 Tips on Handling Stray Cats on Your Own